jeffreykegler/old_kollos/notes/misc/strand.md

 ### The suffix grammar

-To create a non-initial suffix parse, we use a special suffix grammar, created from the pre-strand grammar.
+To create a proper suffix parse, we use a special suffix grammar, created from the pre-strand grammar.
 The suffix grammar is the pre-strand grammar with these changes.